Texas Property Code Chapter 92

 Or maybe you're a landlord whose tenants are falsely accusing you of not fixing problems.
 Do your tenants call every day with some new issue?
 Has a tenant sued you when you did nothing wrong?

-Chapter 92 of the Texas Property Code is specific to the residential landlord/tenant relationship, and provides specific procedures for dealing with issues like security deposits, repairs, security devices, smoke detectors, lockouts, and interruption of utilities.
+Chapter 92 of the Texas Property Code is specific to the residential landlord/tenant relationship, and provides detailed procedures for dealing with issues like security deposits, repairs, security devices, smoke detectors,

-If you are a landlord or tenant dealing with any of these issues, it is very important that you follow all proper procedures.
-Landlords who fail to follow the correct procedures may find that their tenants are able to unilaterally terminate their leases and that they are no longer able to collect rent.
+Chapter 92 is highly technical.
+Landlords who fail to comply with the very specific requirements of Chapter 92 may find that their tenants are able to unilaterally terminate their leases and that they are no longer able to collect rent.
 They also risk being required to pay their tenants thousands of dollars in civil penalties, attorney's fees, and more.
 This is why you need an experienced landlord/tenant attorney on your side to help you navigate these issues.

-Representation in these and other landlord/tenant disputes is offered at reasonable rates.
+Representation in these cases is offered at reasonable rates.
 Click here to schedule your consultation now!
-For general information about rates and payment policies, click here.